Loading...

 Supervision

-Independent practice; written practice agreement with dentist ONLY for interpretation of dental radiographs
+Independent practice; written practice agreement with a licensed dentist to interpret dental radiographs is required

 Additional Requirements